Appendix Cancer: Types, Symptoms, Causes & Treatment

 • Sex:

-• Smoking or using th3 products:
+• Smoking or tobacco use:

 Tobacco-related activities may increase the risk of all cancers, including appendix carcinoma.